 During Khatami's presidency, the dollar price remained stable at around 1000 tomans.
 Something that seems almost unimaginable now.
 Unfortunately, later when Ahmadinejad came to power, he managed to make it three times higher in a short time!
 He was the one who brought all those colonial sanctions that destroyed our economy and pushed so many talented people to leave the country.

 It was during Khatami's time that foreign companies began coming to Iran: Siemens, Nokia, Ericsson, and later Huawei.
 There were even discussions about MTN Telecom entering the Iranian market, which would have brought competition to a sector where we only had one mobile operator.
 The idea was that competition with the private foreign sector would help the country progress, would bring in new technologies and create opportunities for our people.
 Later the second operator, MTN Irancell, was established from that initiation.
 His government built numerous universities and dramatically improved the education system.
 That investment raised a generation of intelligent, capable people who could build our country.
 People who had the skills and knowledge to contribute to Iran's development.

-Unfortunately, when Ahmadinejad came took the office, with all those sanctions and stupid restrictions pressures that he introduced, he basically forced that entire generation to flee, to migrate and work for cheap for America and European countries.
-All that talent, all that potential, lost to Iran because of an infiltrator who could hide behind the fake mask of super revolutionary.
-A generation who flew from their homeland, due to stupid things that Ahmadinejad and his team (Mesbahiun, Jalili, and Paydari) brought to our lives:
+Unfortunately, later, Ahmadinejad took the office, and brought all those sanctions and stupid restrictions to put pressures on people.
+With what he did, together with the help of the leader, they forced that entire highly-educated generation to flee; to migrate and work for cheap for American and European countries.
+All that talent, all that potential, was lost, because of an infiltrator who hid behind a fake mask of super revolutionary, and a stupid monarch/leader whose opinions were closer to such traitor.
+A generation who fled from their homeland, due to stupid disaster that Ahmadinejad and his team (Mesbahiun, Jalili, and Paydari) brought to our lives:

-• Gasht Ershad (Hejab police forces)
+- Gasht Ershad (Hejab police forces)

-• Normalization of US and UN sanctions
+- Normalization of US and UN sanctions

-• Censorship for cinema, TV, newspapers, etc.
+- Censorship for cinema, TV, newspapers, etc.

-• Huge embezzlement scandals; people like Mahmoud Reza Khavari who flew to Canada with 3 billion USD of Iranian's money and Amir-Mansour Aria.
+- Huge embezzlement scandals; people like Mahmoud Reza Khavari who flew to Canada with 3 billion USD of Iranian's money and Amir-Mansour Aria.

-Everything that Khatami built was done with heart and soul, with passion and genuine love for art, for humanity, and for the rich Iranian culture that is fundamentally based on peace and thoughtful dialogue.
+Everything that President Khatami built was done with heart and soul, with passion and genuine love for art, for humanity, and for the rich Iranian culture that is fundamentally based on peace and thoughtful dialogue.
 It was a time when Iran was moving forward, when we could see a future where our country would be respected, where our people would thrive, and where democracy would take root.
 But then, as always happens when progress threatens colonial interests, the extremists were brought to power, and everything that had been built with such care and dedication began to crumble.

 Ferdowsi University of Mashhad

 To enter university, everyone has to attend Konkoor, which is the national-level entrance exam that specifies your options to study at what major in which university.
 I remember that I wanted to become a software engineer to continue what I loved the most when I was at junior high school, but my mom was against it.
 She wanted me to become "a doctor like my uncle" or an engineer like his brother who studied construction engineering at a university in the US.
 I don't know if I surrendered to her influence or if it was my choice to chose electrical engineering.
 Ridiculously, on the first year of high-school I was studying medical sciences!
 Because I was so stupid that I thought I might want to become someone like my uncle; the one who was living in Paris.
 But then, our school announced that they can only keep those who want to continue in any major other than medical sciences!
 So I had to choose whether to change the school I just entered to study medical sciences there or to continue there.
 On the second year, I made my decision and said goodbye to the doctor dream.
 I guess my mom was a bit disappointed, but at least I was still studying in one of the best schools in the country.
-In the next few years, I kept thinking about what I want from my future and I remember that I desperately wanted to become a software engineer to continue what loved the most, but later, I think under the influence of my mom and also a few talks that I had with people who had studied airspace engineering and telecom engineering, I chose the latter.
+In the next few years, I kept thinking about what I want from my future and I remember that I desperately wanted to become a software engineer to continue what I loved the most, but later, I think under the influence of my mom and also a few talks that I had with people who had studied airspace engineering and telecom engineering, I chose the latter.
 Was I brainwashed?
 Was I forced by family or the society?
-Or that was my choice, I donno.
+Or that was my choice, I don't know.

 In the konkur (National university entrance exam), my scores in the specialized subjects were very high across the board, but my general-subject scores were a disaster.
 That was because I was bad at Arabic, which we were forced to learn, and also at history.
 Ironically, I like history now, but back then I hated it because it was taught so poorly.
 I also got awful scores for the religious studies, as this was not my thing.
 The only general subject I did well in was English.
 In the specialized subjects, I remember scoring above 85 percent in all of them: physics, mathematics, and chemistry.
 In the general subjects, I scored around 50% across the board, which placed me 1056th that year.
 Each person was given 100 choices, but I only filled out about 20 of them!
 Electrical and electronics engineering: all the universities in Tehran, Shiraz, Isfahan, and Mashhad.
 After that, computer engineering in those same top universities.
 The rest, I didn't care!
 Alternatively, I also attended the Azad university exam, which was for those new private universities.
-I remember that I left in the middle of the exam, and even with that I was places 7 in the central Tehran branch!
+I remember that I left in the middle of the exam, and even with that I was placed 7 in the central Tehran branch!
 That's how easy it was to enter Azad university compared to the other universities; of course I didn't go there and instead went to Ferdowsi University of Mashhad to study electrical and electronics engineering.
 This way I could also live far away from my parents and avoid their influence.
-Unfortunately, back then our parents though they fully own their kids and most of them didn't even want us to grow; just because they were afraid of loosing us!
+Unfortunately, back then our parents thought they fully own their kids and most of them didn't even want us to grow; just because they were afraid of losing us!
 Ironically, their controls were so much that most people from my generation kinda escaped their parents to find their independence.

 On the first day of university, I realized that one of my not-so-close classmates from Mofid had also been accepted to the same major at the same university.
-Reza Firouzi, grandson of Akbar SaberiFar, former mayor of Mashhad, and a close friend of the leader from childhood.
+Reza F 6, grandson of Akbar SaberiFar 7, former mayor of Mashhad, and a close friend of the leader from childhood.
 His father was one of the top ten generals of Iran when alive.
 A family that could become so rich by just being close to the leader.
 I call it the Mashhad circle: Bagher Ghalibaf, Saeed Jalili, Ebrahim Raisi, Hassan Firouzabadi, Esmail Ghaani, Akbar SaberiFar, etc. I know that Mr. SaberiFar could personally visit the leader, no appointment needed and no security involved.
-Even once his grandson asked me to drive him somewhere that he said was were the leader's son lives!
-That private street he told me to drive into was guarded by someone wearing a general’s insignia!
+Even once his grandson asked me to drive him somewhere that he said was where the leader's son lives!
+That private street he told me to drive into was guarded by someone wearing a general's insignia!
 I don't remember where exactly it was, but the whole area, which was close to Beyt, was well protected by thousands of police officers nearby.

 Back to the university, on the second year, I chose to study the "telecom" specialization within that major, which was more fun than the other ones: electronics, control, and power.

 It was during that time that I realized telecom, which was primarily analogue back then, does not satisfy my curiosity and passion.
 I wanted to make computer do things for me.
-I wanted to have my blog on the interest with all those frustrating overkill JavaScript animations!
+I wanted to have my blog on the internet with all those frustrating overkill JavaScript animations!
 I wanted to a have a cool website on the internet.

 It was that moment when I decided to self study The LAMP stack: Linux, Apache webserver, MySQL, and PHP.
 I was so stupid that I read the whole document of PHP!
 Then MySQL's document, and a bit about Linux.
 Then I designed a few websites for myself.
 And a while after that, I could get some small projects to work on; some of them I even did for free, just to have something to learn from.
 I never thought programming or Linux would ever become my source of income.
 I guess because I was still so under the influence of my mother that I thought "okey, so these are all my hobby projects" where I get a bit of money from, but I should probably learn something else too!